ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 -   **Default**: Optional.
 -   **Override**: Required for any component that makes network requests (directly or via other DOM elements).
 Optional otherwise.
--   **Usage**: Indicates a resource intensive component to allow granular control of when it should be loaded and unloaded.
+-   **Usage**: Indicates a resource intensive component to allow granular control of when it should load and unload.
 -   **Example Usage**: `amp-instagram`, `amp-video`

 #### PreactBaseElement['shadowCss']

 -   **Default**: Optional.
--   **Override**: Required CSS when shadow DOM is used.
+-   **Override**: Required CSS when using shadow DOM.
 -   **Usage**: Define the CSS for shadow stylesheets.
 -   **Example Usage**: `amp-lightbox`, `amp-sidebar`